saifulkhan/storytelling-vis/README.md

 TODO
 Feature action tables are implemented as nested React components.

-**Code:** See the implementation of various action classes in `/src/components/storyboards/tables` and `src/pages/storyboards` for more details.
+**Table APIs:** See the implementation of all tables as nested components in `src/components/storyboards/tables` folder.

 **Example:** components of feature action tables